 St. Paul has no shortage of opportunities for getting involved.
 We invite you to look over this list for starters, and if you don’t find what you’re looking for, talk to Pastor Brian.
 We are always open to new ideas for ministry and fellowship.

 Worship Servers (contact Meisha Sible, 515-462-4270): We are always looking for more people to serve on rotation as readers, ushers, greeters, communion servers, and bread makers for Sunday services and evening Lenten and Advent services.
 If you would be willing to serve any one of these roles or several, please let Meisha in the office know.
 We have printed directions that we can provide, and a member of the Flock team would be happy to train you and show you the ropes.

-Education (contact Pastor Joel, 515-462-4270): If you enjoy working with kids and/or curriculum, we are always in need of more teachers and helpers, especially on Wednesday evenings and Sunday mornings.
+Education (contact Pastor Brian, 515-462-4270): If you enjoy working with kids and/or curriculum, we are always in need of more teachers and helpers, especially on Wednesday evenings and Sunday mornings.

 Stewardship & Finance: These folks work with issues of church finance and stewardship, which includes both talents and treasures.
 If you are interested in finance or helping to encourage others to use their talents for God’s work, there’s a place for you on this team.

 Communications: Running the sound board and screen is this team’s primary job.
 Let us know if you’d like to help!

 Music for Worship Services: If you play piano or organ, or would like to provide special music during a worship service, we can use your help.
 Contact the office, 515-462-4270 and let us know your skills and interests, and which service you prefer to attend.